mister36/wan-pipeline/README.md

 **POST** `/generate-video-from-image/`

 Generate a video from an uploaded image and text prompt using WAN 2.2 I2V.
+The output video is automatically interpolated to 32 fps using ffmpeg's minterpolate filter for smooth motion.

 **Parameters:**